mayadata-io/director-charts/1.0.0/README.md

 - iSCSI PV support in the underlying infrastructure.
 - Deploy openebs(0.9.0 and above) and create a storagepoolclaim using external disks and create a storageClass name cstor-storage-class.
 - Create a github Oauth app and have the client id,secret and auth enable ready.
-- Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockersecret'.
+- Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockerSecret'.

 ## Installing MayaOnprem
 ```